Distributing custom ExecutionPlans#

 DistributedLeafExec holds the original node plus the per-task variants.
 Every

-it.
 At execution time only the variant for task i is serialized and shipped to

 that task’s worker: